ericli3690/terminaltools/README.md

 ### color_print(text, color, is_input, insert_end)
-Prints the text parameter as a given color. insert_end is used for the 'end' parameter in print statements; is_input will allow an input to be created instead.
+Prints the text parameter as a given color.

+insert_end is used for the 'end' parameter in print statements; is_input will allow an input to be created instead.

 ## 🖨 Other Printing Functions

 ### delay(interval)
-Repeatedly refreshes the line, inputting a new dot every second until the amount of dots equals parameter INTERVAL (in seconds)
+Repeatedly refreshes the line, inputting a new dot every second until the amount of dots equals parameter INTERVAL (in seconds).

 ### nest(text, top_icon, side_icon, corner_icon, left_right_padding, up_down_padding)
-DEFAULTS TO: None, '=', '', '', 0, 0
+DEFAULTS TO: `None, '=', '', '', 0, 0`

-Nests 'text' in a box with 'top_icon' on the top and bottom, 'side_icon' on the left and right, and 'corner_icon' on the corners; can also add interior padding via left_right_padding and up_down_padding
+Nests 'text' in a box with 'top_icon' on the top and bottom, 'side_icon' on the left and right, and 'corner_icon' on the corners; can also add interior padding via left_right_padding and up_down_padding.

 Returns a string.

 Try nesting nests in nests!

 ## ❓ Querying the User